michaelkang01/Job-Seeking-Website/doc/sprint2/sprint2.md

 UI for Job Listing Page (Kiryl)
 Filter job listing by location (Kiryl)

+As a job-seeker, I want to be able to contact recruiters (Michael)
+  1. Hide recruiter details until logged in as a job-seeker (Michael)
+  2. Access recruiter contact information while on a job-seeker account (Michael)

-As a job-seeker, I want to be able to see a list of jobs that require my skills.
+As a job-seeker, I want to be able to pre-fill my applications with my profile (Michael)

-Filter job listing by skills (Michael)
-Automatically filter job listings by account's details (Michael) General Database Tasks:

-Create Object Relation for Job Listings (Michael) Create Object Relation for Job Seekers Account (Seyon) Spikes
+  1. Retrieve profile data from databse (Michael)
+  2. Send profile data to prefill form (Michael)

+Spikes
 There are no spikes in particular to document; these tasks are not critically complicated.